-Claiming the center: Online community, activism and advocacy - Amy Bodden Bowllan, Edith Campbell, Doret Canton “Maybe a biracial kid like me can read one of my books and feel like an insider.”
+Claiming the Center: Online community, activism and advocacy - Amy Bodden Bowllan, Edith Campbell, Doret Canton (Princeton, NJ, Thursday, July 15, 2010)

 -Matt de la Peña "I would think teachers would want to make use of stories having to do with black culture, specific tribes of The People, Spanish Culture — not as supplements to the body of offerings in American literature, but as tributaries feeding into and increasing and strengthening the body."